-If you are interested to see compliance figures for months before the last calendar month, you can click on the 'View Detailed Report' hyperlinked
+If you are interested to see compliance figures for months before the last

 The distinction between what the two charts convey is important and is easily explainable using an example.
 Suppose there are 10 facilities in an officer's jurisdiction and he is assigned a total of 10 visits.
 If he visits every single facility once, his compliance as well as his coverage will be 100%.
 If he visits only 1 facility 10 times during the month, his compliance will still be 100% but his coverage will be 10%.
 Similarly, suppose if the assigned visits are 20 and the facility count is still 10; if he visits each facility once (leading to a total of 10 visits), his compliance will be 50% but his coverage will be 100%.
 Officers should strive for 100% compliance as well as the maximum possible coverage (which can be less than 100% only in cases where facility count exceeds the number of assigned visits).